abdrahmansoltan/Learning-Notes/Data Structures & Algorithms/1-Data-Structures.md

 >
 > - You can rewrite your code to use a loop instead.
 > - You can use something called [tail recursion](./2-Algorithms.md#eliminating-tail-recursion).
 That's an advanced recursion topic.
 It's also only supported by some languages, not all.

+- **StackOverFlow**
+  - During the stack-framing  process, if `JVM` encounters a situation where there is no space for a new stack frame to be created, it will throw a `StackOverflowError`.
+  - causes:
+    - unterminated/infinite recursion – too deep recursion in a particular code snippet.
+    - It can also happen in a situation where an application keeps calling methods from within methods until the stack is exhausted.
+This is a rare case since no developer would intentionally follow bad coding practices.
+    - Another rare cause is having a vast number of `local variables` inside a method.
+    - Another interesting scenario that causes this error is if a class is being instantiated within the same class as an instance variable of that class.
+This will cause the constructor of the same class to be called again and again (recursively) which eventually results in a `StackOverflowError`.

 ---